casper-network/docs-archive/staking/index.rst

 Rewards
 -------

 Validators receive rewards for participating in consensus by voting on blocks sending finality signatures (finalizing blocks).
+There is no precise 'per-block' reward.
+Rewards are split proportionally among  stakes within an era.
 If a validator is offline, or cannot vote on many blocks, the rewards earned are also reduced.
 Delegators can only receive a proportional amount of the rewards earned by the validator minus the validator’s commission (Delegation Rate).

+Rewards are distributed at the end of each era.

 Selecting a node for Staking
 ----------------------------